 So if it’s so hard to find them and even harder to poison them, then what is the best way to get rid of bed bugs?
 Three words: bring the heat.

 While bed bugs can find a way to thrive under almost any conditions, the one element they simply cannot tolerate is extreme heat.
 Where insecticides and chemicals come up short, a good, thorough heat treatment gets the job done by going everywhere the bugs can go – there are no limitations and no concerns about missing out on a hidden pocket of pests.

-In a heat treatment, the entire living area is fired up to 120+ degrees, temperatures at which it is impossible for bed bugs to survive.
+In a heat treatment, the entire living area is turned into an oven with temperatures up to 140 degrees, temperatures at which it is impossible for bed bugs to survive.
 And because the heat is everywhere, there are no hiding places; mattresses, sheets, drapes – no matter where those bugs have decided to dig in, they won’t be able to escape the heat.
 This is, quite simply, the only truly effective way to get rid of bed bugs.

 Call an Expert

 A heat treatment is not something you want to attempt on your own.
 Trying to heat a home to those extreme temperatures in a safe and effective manner is something that only a professional should be doing.

 These professional bed bug heaters will be strategically placed in a home to kill all bed bugs.

 If you think you have an infestation and want to make sure you’re taking the right steps to tackle it, call (920) 567-6852 Erdye’s Pest Control for a 100% FREE inspection.
 We’ll help you determine the extent of your issues and walk you through a heat treatment plan designed to help you get rid of bed bugs once and for all.